 In order to get admission to this Master’s, you'll need a completed Bachelor’s degree in Computing Sciences or a related discipline, such as Artificial Intelligence and Mathematics.
 We also encourage students in natural sciences, such as Chemistry, Biology, and Physics, with a keen interest in data analytics and proven mathematical and programming skills, to apply.Master's specialisation in Mathematical Foundations of Computer ScienceA completed Bachelor's degree in Mathematics or Computer Science.
 In order to get admission to this Master’s you'll need a completed Bachelor's in Mathematics or in Computing Science with a strong mathematical background and theoretical interests.
 We'll select students based on their motivation and background.
 Mathematical maturity is an essential and basic knowledge of logic and discrete mathematics is expected.

 In order to take part in the programme, you need to have fluency in English, both written and spoken.
 Non-native speakers of English* without a Dutch Bachelor's degree or VWO diploma need one of the following:

-- TOEFL score of ≥90
+TOEFL iBT score of ≥90

 IELTS score of ≥6.5

 Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE), with a mark of C or higher

 Programmes starting in September

-Non-EEA students: 1 April.
+Non-EEA students: 1 April

-EEA students: 1 May.
+EEA students: 1 May

 This programme was rated ‘Best Master's Programme’ by Elsevier magazine’s annual survey of the best degree programmes.